Mexican Pot Roast in the Ninja Foodi is so easy to make and tastes delicious! It's a great twist on a classic one-pot meal!

 - grated cheese

 - Bring your chuck roast to room temp.
 Mix up the seasoning blend and remove 1 ½ Tbsp.
 Heat the Ninja Foodi on Sear Saute on HIgh.
-Add 2-3 Tbsp of Olive Oil.
+Add 2-3 tablespoon of Olive Oil.

 - Measure out your rice and beans and give them a quick rinse using a fine sieve strainer or colander.